ljrn8/expenses-app-backend/README.md

 # expenses-app-backend
-sprint boot + spring securtiy + mongo rest api backend for a beginner expenses web application with basic JWT authorization and testing
+sprint boot + spring security + mongo RESTful backend for a beginner expenses web application with basic JWT authorization and testing